 Heading off from Burgos at the unforgivably late hour of 08:30, I was both rested and yet unenthusiastic.
 My rest had made me lazy.
-My destination was Hornillos del Camino, about 20km off, the terrain being mostly flat and would be a good test for my foot.
-As usual heading out from the city was not very picturesque, though passing by the university was interesting, after many kilometres of suburbs, rough tracks and motorway the only point of interest in this rather grey morning was a stork in the fields.
+The next big milestone was León and my destination that night was Hornillos del Camino, about 20km off, the terrain being mostly flat and would be a good test for my foot.
+As usual, heading out from the city was not very picturesque, though passing by the university was interesting, after many kilometers of suburbs, rough tracks and motorway the only point of interest in this rather grey morning was a stork in the fields.
 Just before the tiny town that was to be my stop for the day the sun broke through and I finally felt some heat in my bones, the first for days.

 The next morning began with the most beautiful sunrise peeping over the hill and burning off the mist.
 Despite being a lot later than I had planned I couldn’t help but stand and appreciate the beautiful morning, trying and failing to capture it in photo.
 Spending most of the warm day walking in nature, surrounded at times by autumnal trees, seeing all the birds and even a few little country mice made for an excellent day and I eventually passed under the arches of the abandoned monastery of San Antón, the patron saint of lost things and apparently swineherds.
 Here there was a man offering sellos and selling offerings, insistent but kind and friendly when we began chatting.
 The same as everyone, he says there are few pilgrims on the road.
 I arrived tired and happy in Castrojeriz, a pretty town strung out under a mountain and dating back to Roman times.
 Too tired to even think about climbing up to the castle.